What is it?

 Who needs this search?

-Organizations that look to protect the employees, customers, and brand from either hiring a register sex offender or if they do hire them, from putting them in a position where they could commit another crime would do well to run this search.
+We recommend all organizations and industries order a nationwide sex offender registry search before hiring an employee or volunteer.
+This search can be especially beneficial for organizations serving populations such as children and the elderly.
+Any organization looking to protect their employees, customers, and brand from either hiring a registered sex offender, or if they do hire them, from putting them in a position where they could commit another crime would do well to run this search.

 Why run this search?

-The recidivism rate for sex offenders is about 33%.
-Running the Sex Offender Search will identify if an offender is a registered sex offender as well as identifying individuals who are likely to commit another crime.
-The Sex Offender Registry has the most up to date data on individuals who are registered sex offenders, whereas the sex offender databases in the Nationwide Search are not updated as frequently and could contain missing information.
+About 12-24% of sex offenders will re-offend with violent and non-violent crimes.
+Running the Sex Offender Registry Search will identify if an applicant is a registered sex offender, as well as identifying individuals who are likely to commit another crime.
+The National Sex Offender Registry has the most up to date data on individuals who are registered sex offenders, whereas the sex offender databases in the Nationwide Search are not updated as frequently and could be missing information.

 If you have any further questions, or need a product enabled on your account,